Large Language Models Are Active Critics in NLG Evaluation: Introduction

 \section{Introduction}

-Recent advances in language technologies have catalyzed the development of natural language generation (NLG) systems, benefiting a variety of downstream applications such as text summarization~\citep{fabbri2021summeval}, dialogue generation~\citep{mehri2020topicalchat}, and storytelling~\citep{guan2021openmeva}.
-However, despite the rapid growth of NLG systems, reliable techniques for automatic NLG evaluation still lay far behind, primarily due to the inherent challenges posed by the open-ended nature of NLG and the diverse demands of different stakeholders.
-This gap, in return, undermines the dependability of machine-based generators in real-world deployment.
+Recent advances in language technologies have accelerated the development of natural language generation (NLG) systems, benefiting a variety of downstream applications such as text summarization~\citep{fabbri2021summeval}, dialogue generation~\citep{mehri2020topicalchat}, and storytelling~\citep{guan2021openmeva}.
+However, despite the rapid progress in NLG systems, reliable techniques for automatic evaluation of NLG systems still lay far behind, primarily due to the inherent challenges posed by the open-ended nature of NLG and the diverse demands of different stakeholders.
+This gap, in return, undermines the reliability of machine-generated content in real-world applications.

-Traditional NLG evaluation methods typically center on a specific criterion and require human-written references for comparison~\citep{li2024leveraging}.
-Commonly considered criteria include similarity-based reference alignment, text fluency, human likeness, and information adequacy.
-Some NLG tasks, such as text summarization, incorporate additional criteria like coherence and consistency~\citep{lin2023llmeval}.
-Notably, the measurement of alignment between machine-generated candidates and human-written references has been widely designed into various metrics, ranging from n-gram matching like BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge} to embedding-based matching such as BERTScore~\citep{zhang2019bertscore} and BARTScore~\citep{yuan2021bartscore}.
-To save the efforts of picking multiple appropriate single-aspect evaluators for all criteria regarding a specific NLG task, recent advent of large language models (LLMs) has introduced a new evaluation paradigm that is capable of scoring machine-generated candidates across multiple criteria simultaneously for diverse NLG tasks, either by fine-tuning the LLMs~\citep{zhong2022unieval,jiang2023tigerscore,xu2023instructscore,ke2023critiquellm} or by prompting the model for assessment~\citep{chiang2023can,gong2023coascore,lin2023unlocking}.
-To save the high cost of human annotation on references and avoid potential biases caused by limited references, some latest works further emphasize designing reference-free evaluation methods~\citep{fu2023gptscore,G-eval2023g,li2023autoj,jia2023zero}.
+Traditional NLG evaluation methods typically focus on a specific criterion and require human-written references for comparison~\citep{li2024leveraging}.
+Commonly considered criteria include reference similarity~\citep{papineni2002bleu,lin2004rouge,zhang2019bertscore,yuan2021bartscore}, text fluency~\citep{fluency1,fluency2}, human likeness~\citep{humanlikeness1,humanlikeness2}, and information adequacy~\citep{correctness1}.
+Moving beyond single-aspect metrics, recent studies propose to use a universal large language model (LLM) as a judge to score machine-generated texts across multiple criteria in diverse NLG tasks, either by fine-tuning ~\citep{zhong2022unieval,jiang2023tigerscore,xu2023instructscore,ke2023critiquellm} or by prompting an LLM for assessment~\citep{chiang2023can,gong2023coascore,lin2023unlocking}.
+To address the high cost of human annotation and potential biases introduced by limited references, researchers have further developed reference-free LLM-based evaluations~\citep{fu2023gptscore,G-eval2023g,li2023autoj,jia2023zero}.